-I am here to help you realize your light, your gift and to help you truly embrace the word, NAMASTE; to see and honor the light in yourself and see and honor this light in all living things.
-My soul's mission is to help you realize that love is the greatest power and using the power of love, we can change ourselves, we can help change the world.
+I am here to help you realize your light and to help you truly embrace the word, NAMASTE; to see and honor the light in yourself and see and honor this light in all living things.
+My soul's mission is to help you realize that love is the greatest power and using the power of love, we can change ourselves, and we can help change the world.
 Here is my story.

-I grew up in Queens, NY in a middle-class neighborhood.
+I grew up in a middle-class neighborhood in Queens, NY.
 My childhood was during the 60s.
-My parents were Irish Catholic and my mother followed the rules of the church.
+My parents were Irish Catholic, and my mother followed the rules of the church.
 This meant that using birth control was prohibited by the church.
 I am one of four siblings.
 I have 3 brothers.
-My mom actually had 5 children but the first one died shortly after birth from a birth defect.
-Being a devout Catholic, my mom had us fairly close together, 4 more children within 5 years.
+Being a devout Catholic, my mom had us fairly close together, 4 children within 5 years.

 Our house had a small yard in both the front and back of it.
 I loved the flowers that grew there.
 I felt sorry for the people who decided to replace their garden with a cement patio.
 My garden was my refuge, my sanctuary.
 My neighbor had a mulberry tree that I loved to spend time underneath it.
 It was a magical place where all my troubles disappeared.
 As a child, I wanted to write a poem about the flowers and their colors.
 I couldn't get past the first 2 sentences.
 When I began my healing as an adult, the poem flowed through me.
 Click here if you would like to read it.

 I struggled with feeling conflicted.
 I have always believed in past lives.
 This also went against the teachings of the Catholic church.
 I distinctly remembering when I was a child, while being driven in a car on the highway, I was amazed by all of the elaborate bridgework on the roadway.
 I thought, this has really changed a lot since the last time I was here.
-The more I accepted this belief, this notion of reincarnation, the more it helped me to understand about past lives.
-I realize how much they actually influence our present life.
+The more I accepted this belief, this notion of reincarnation, the more it helped me to understand how past lives actually influence and affect our present life.